sallareznov/cv/README.md

 - Distributed Treatments with Apache Spark

 🏠 **Home/Remote Teaching**
-- Maths: high school level
+- ♾️ Maths: high school level
+- 💬 Languages: English and French
-- Programming: Scala, Python, Haskell, C and Java
+- 👨🏾‍💻 Programming: Scala, Python, Haskell, C and Java

 ## ✍🏾 Writing

 **[Type your business](https://medium.com/deliver-anticipate-shared-traffic-flows/type-your-business-6c39ddc84963)**: How to reduce the possibility of introducing bugs and make your program safer

 **[Scala IO 2016](https://medium.com/deliver-anticipate-shared-traffic-flows/scala-io-2016-8b4ac9288b89)**: Thoughts and notes about a conference I attended with Colisweb

 ## 💬 Languages